HF=HM V: Seiberg-Witten-Floer homology and handle addition: Elements of Seiberg-Witten Floer theory

-What follows next is a brief review of the more general situation, that applies to the balanced case.
-For details see Chapters VI and VIII in \cite{KM}.
-As already mentioned in Section \ref{sec:2.1}, \cite{KM} considered the extension of (\ref{eq:(A.4)}) to \(\mathcal{C}^\sigma\).
+\paragraph{Part 3: Balanced perturbations.} We now briefly describe how Issue (1) in Part 2 is dealt with in the balanced case.
+For details, see Chapters VI and VIII in \cite{KM}.
+As already mentioned in Section \ref{sec:2.1}, \cite{KM} considered the extension of (\ref{eq:SW-3d}) to \(\mathcal{C}^\sigma\).
 The set of gauge equivalence classes of solutions to this extended Seiberg-Witten equation is denoted by \(\grC\).
 Suppose that the perturbation to the Seiberg-Witten equation is suitable.
 The subsets of irreducible, unstable reducible, and stable reducible elements are respectively denoted by \(\grC^o\), \(\grC^u\), \(\grC^s\).
 (In the nonbalanced situation previously considered, \(\grC=\grC^o=\mathcal{Z}_{r,w}\)).
 The first three flavors of monopole Floer homology as defined in \cite{KM} use different combinations of \(\grC^o\), \(\grC^u\), \(\grC^s\) to generate the chain groups: Set

 Meanwhile, the operator in (IV.I.21) has a Fredholm generalization for paths \(\grd(s)\) in \(\op{Conn}\, (E)\times C^\infty(M, \bbS)\) with \(s\to\infty\) or \(s\to -\infty\) limits that are nondegenerate elements in \(\mathcal{C}^\sigma\).
 (See Sections 14.4 and 22.3 in \cite{KM}).
 The index of this operator is also denoted by \(\imath_\grd\) below; and it may be used to generalize the spectral flow function \(\grf_s\) to the set of nondegenerate elements in \(\mathcal{C}^\sigma\).
 This in turn defines a relative \(\bbZ/c_\grs\)-grading, \(\op{gr}\), on the modules \(C^o\), \(C^u\), \(C^s\).
 The chain modules \(\hat{C}\), \(\bar{C}\), \(\check{C}\) are also \(\bbZ/c_\grs\)-graded according to the following rule: